Azure/azure-sdk/docs/policies/repostructure.md

 #### Special considerations for application frameworks

-The azure-sdk language repositories will some times contain modules/libraries/packages which provide integration between popular application frameworks as Azure services.
+The azure-sdk language repositories will sometimes contain modules/libraries/packages which provide integration between popular application frameworks as Azure services.
 For example Spring Boot, Spring Data, or ASP.NET.
 In general the modules that provide integration with a specific service should be co-located with the other modules for that service.
 In very limited circumstances an application framework may contains shared logic used across multiple integrations, or all integrations are in a single module.
 In those cases the module may be placed in a directory named after the application framework (e.g. ```sdk/spring/```).

 ### Examples: